Ninja-Squad/data-discovery/LEGAL-MENTIONS.md

 ## Content

 The portal maintained by INRA allows to find public data across a federation of databases.
-The licences associated to data are therefore defined the institutes in charge of them.
+The licences associated to data are therefore defined by the institutes in charge of them.

-Users are sole responsible for the searches they carry out, as well as for the interpretation and use they make of the results.
+Users are sole responsible for the searches they carry out, as well as for the interpretation and for the use they make of the results.

 The access to the web site can be interrupted at any moment and without prior warning in case of force majeure or if the editor decides to terminate its provision of service.